-The analyses of the primary and secondary end points will be preferred by will be performed as intention-to-treat analyses in a full analysis set, which includes all patients who: (1) took at least one course of treatment during the study; (2) do not present any serious violation of the study protocol and (3) have data collected after commencement of treatment.
+The analyses of the primary and secondary end points gets will be performed as intention-to-treat analyses in a full analysis set, which includes all patients who: (1) took at least one course of treatment during the study; (2) do not present any serious violation of the study protocol and (3) have data collected after commencement of treatment.
 For the baseline characteristics, summary statistics will comprise frequencies and proportions for categorical variables and means and SDs for continuous variables.
-The patient characteristics will be compared using a $\chi^2$ test for categorical variables and a t-test or Wilcoxon rank-sum test for continuous variables.
+The patient characteristics will be compared using a χ^2 test for categorical variables and a t-test or Wilcoxon rank-sum test for continuous variables.
 Missing data including loss to follow-up and missing measurement will be supplemented with MMRM.